Red triangle slug fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Snail fact sheet – another gastropod commonly found in gardens and bushland.
+- Snail fact sheet – Compare another gastropod that also needs moist habitats and a muscular foot.

-- Millipedes fact sheet – other small animals found in damp leaf litter and under logs.
+- Millipede fact sheet – Learn about another damp-habitat invertebrate found in leaf litter, soil and under logs.

 Habitats and ecosystems

-Field of Mars Reserve fact sheet – explains the local reserve habitats that support native plants and animals.
+- Field of Mars Reserve fact sheet – Explore the local bushland habitats that support native plants, invertebrates and other animals.

 Attributions